raspiblitz/raspiblitz/README.md

 Already integrated features of the RaspiBlitz are/willbe listed as part of the main menu after connecting per ssh with the admin user.

+*Background: The script `91addBonus.sh` is the place to put your setup of features you want to add to RaspiBlitz.
+Its run at the end of the automated setup process before final reboot.
+To make the feature executable for the user, add a new option to the `00mainMenu.sh`*

 #### Status Infoscreen

 ![feat-info](pictures/feature-info.png)

+#### Detailed Balances and Channel Info

+TODO: Add photo

 ## Educational Tutorials